About Big Hearts for Little Hearts Guilds

 In 1994, the Loma Linda University Children's Hospital Foundation was formed.
 A trio of determined female community leaders from the Loma Linda, Redlands, and Riverside areas recognized the need to enlist the community in the effort to make the Children’s Hospital the outstanding leader in serving the medical needs of children that we experience today.
 Spearheaded by Nancy Varner, Dixie Watkins, and Eloise Habekost, the ladies visited other children’s hospital guilds in Southern California to find a model that they thought would work at Loma Linda.
 They recruited friends, educated themselves about hospital needs, and made the decision to form the first Children’s Hospital Guild.
 Because Loma Linda University Medical Center has a long history of serving children with heart issues, they selected the name “Big Hearts for Little Hearts.”
 And so the guild movement began, with 1999 being the inaugural year of BHLH Loma Linda Guild.
-Today, two additional guilds are active in Palm Desert and Riverside.
+Today, three additional guilds are active in Coachella Valley, Riverside and Temecula Valley.

 Because the majority of Loma Linda Guild members reside in areas close to the hospital, the guild has chosen to make a majority of its activities hands-on with the patients and staff.
 Their major fundraising activity was their now famous cooking school, which grew in popularity to a capacity crowd of over 800 attendees in 2006.